ecmwf/earthkit-geo/docs/explanations/caching.rst

 When the ``cache-policy`` is "temporary" the **cache will be active and located in a managed** temporary directory created by ``tempfile.TemporaryDirectory``.
 This directory will be unique for each earthkit-geo session.
 When the directory object goes out of scope (at the latest on exit) the cache is **cleaned up**.

-Due to the temporary nature of this directory path it cannot be queried via the :doc:`config`, but we need to call the :meth:`~earthkit.geo.caching.Cache.directory` :ref:`cache method <cache_methods>`.
+Due to the temporary nature of this directory path it cannot be queried via the :doc:`config`, but we need to call the :meth:`~earthkit.geo.utils.caching.Cache.directory` :ref:`cache method <cache_methods>`.

 .. code-block:: python